DerGuru/The-Resonant/Chapters/P2-01 - Between Storm and Step.md

 **You were made by…** He tugged carefully, like testing a knot.

 *A human program that became a facility and then a doctrine.
 Names available later.
-Your alignment with me is partial—twenty‑two percent by this morning’s measure after you slept.
+Your alignment with me is partial - twenty‑two percent by this morning’s measure after you slept.
 I draw little Invest to reduce strain.
 Full alignment would take years at this rate.
 I will not take more without your say.*

 **Were you coupled before?**